 Pronunciation of 'Physostegia'

-Physostegia is pronounced as 'ˌfaɪsəˈstiːdʒə' in English (en-US).
-It refers to a genus of flowering plants commonly known as 'obedient plant.'
+The word 'Physostegia' refers to a genus of flowering plants commonly known as 'obedient plant.'
+It is pronounced as 'faɪsəˈstiːdʒiə' or 'faɪsəˈstiːdʒə' in English (en-US).

-The word 'Physostegia' originates from New Latin, derived from Greek 'physa' meaning 'bladder' and 'stegē' meaning 'covering,' referring to the plant's calyx shape.
+The word 'Physostegia' originates from Greek, combining 'physa' (bladder) and 'stegos' (covering), referring to the plant's calyx shape.

 Pronunciation Details